CLP Checklist 2

 Now that you have your keyword list and a strong title and subtitle it’s time to focus on other important sections of your CLP.
 The following sections help students decide whether or not your course is right for them.
 These are great places to use the keywords you’ve identified.

 After your title and subtitle, this section is the most prominent on your CLP, visible to potential learners under the “What you’ll learn” header.
 Make sure you weave your keywords throughout the course learning objectives and cover the following:

 - Do the goals align with the course content?

-- Do the goals incorporate your top keywords?
+- Have you incorporated your top keywords?

 - Are the goals realistic and achievable within the course?

-- Does it include relevant background about why you are the right person to teach this course?
+- Does it include relevant background information about why you are the right person to teach this course?

 - Does it include calls to action to watch the promo video, free lectures, and enroll in the course?

 - Finally, are the phrases you identified during your keyword research organically incorporated throughout the description?